Home

 A. For those exhibitors setting up a modular layout, you automatically get two tables; if you need more we ask that you chip in a nominal fee (see your exhibitor contract form).
 The request for number of tables on the form is for those exhibitors who have a display that sits on top of a table.

-A. Yes, skirting is included for the one table included with each prime spot.
-For extra tables, you must still supply your own skirting or rent it from the facility as indicated on the application.
+A. You must supply your own skirting or rent it from the facility as indicated on the application.
 All tables in the facility (except for those inside layouts) will be required to have skirting; tablecloths that drape down at least 12” will suffice.

 Q. I like to have my tables arranged in a specific way that suits my display.
 How can I make sure I can have it that way?